USING THE IDP TO ACHIEVE CAREER SUCCESS

 When creating your IDP, be sure to include the following components:

-- Career goals – this is where you would outline short-term and long-term goals with estimated and actual completion dates.
+* Career goals – outline short- and long-term goals with estimated and actual completion dates.

-- Development objectives – identify performance objectives that link to your work unit mission/goals/objectives and your development needs and objectives.
+* Development objectives – identify performance objectives that link to your work unit's mission/goals/objectives and your development needs and objectives.

-- Training and development opportunities – indicate activities in which you will pursue.
+* Training and development opportunities – indicate activities that you will pursue.
 These activities may include formal classroom training, web-based training, rotational assignments, shadowing assignments, on-the-job training, self-study programs, and professional conferences/seminars.

-- Signatures – to help hold you and your supervisor accountable to the completion dates.
+* Signatures – these will help hold you and your supervisor accountable to the completion dates.

 Integration of short-term and long-term performance/career goals